 Rather than racking up shocking amounts of college debt, entry-level electricians can earn salaries beginning at around $48,000, and salaries quickly grow higher with on-the-job experience and seniority.
 Even more important, most programs pay apprentices while they train, and applicants only need a high school diploma to qualify.

-At ServiceTitan, we want to help business owners hire the right electrician apprentices now to grow your business in 2022 and beyond.
+At ServiceTitan, we want to help business owners hire the right electrician apprentices now to grow their business in 2024 and beyond.
 Use these common interview questions and answers as you vet prospective electricians.

 Electrician apprentice job interview questions typically cover four categories: